healde/Excel-VBA/importation/README.md

 ### 🌐 Data Model

-It is actually such like a proper place in Excel that let manipulating some kind of connections and datas in certains ways.
+It is actually such like a proper place in Excel that let manipulating some kind of connections and data in certains ways.
 It also remains among connections inside the `Existing connections` _window_, but the Data Model only displays in there the count of connection tables.
 This is why _ThisWorkbookDataModel_ connection is not directly deletable, neither manually nor by using Vba.

 > [!NOTE]
 > Unlike some default names generated by Excel, the name _ThisWorkbookDataModel_ is the same whatever the region langage set for the user.